-The concern arises because some essential oils may be toxic to cats, in particular oils containing containing phenols or benzyl alcohols.
+The concern arises because some essential oils may be toxic to cats, in particular oils containing phenols or benzyl alcohols.
 Because cats don't metabolize those substances well, they may cause liver damage.

 However, aromatherapy expert Robert Tisserand thinks this concern is overstated, writing, "Cats are quite susceptible to toxicity from nutmeg oil and tea tree oil.
 But, a small amount of any essential oil, and a moderate amount of most, will not harm your cat."

-Here are the two biggest precautions you can take:
+Here are two precautions you can take:

 Horse professionals are using essential oils for horses.
 In Scented Horses, aromatherapist Catherine Bird offers the following guidelines for safely using aromatherapy with horses: